hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5272

 Nūn.
-By the pen and what they write,
+By the pen and what they [the angels] write [in the Records of men],

 # 5273

-By the grace of your Lord [O Prophet], you are not madman.
+By the grace of your Lord [O Prophet], you are not a madman.

 # 5274